i-MSCP/plugins/incubator/InstantSSH/update_errata.md

 The SSH permissions for resellers which have customers with existent SSH permissions are automatically created using a predefined set of permissions.
 After the plugin update, you should review those permissions if you want restrict the resellers (eg. to force usage of jailed shells and/or forbid the edition of authentication options).

+## Update to version 2.1.0

+### Translation support

+This new version add translation support.
+The plugin can now  be translated in your language using a simple PHP file which return an array of translation strings.
+In order, to translate this plugin in your language, you must:

+1. Create a new translation file for your language (eg. de_DE.php) in the **plugins/InstantSSH/l10n** directory by copying the **en_GB.php** file ( only if the file doesn't exist yet ).
+The file must be UTF-8 encoded.
+2. Translate the strings (The keys are the msgid strings and the values the msgstr strings).
+You must only translate the msgstr strings.

+During your translation session, you must enable the **DEBUG** mode in the **/etc/imscp/imscp.conf** file to force reload of the translation files on each request, else, the translation strings are put in cache.
+Don't forget to disable it once you have finished to translate.

+You're welcome to submit your translation files in our forum if you want see them integrated in the later release.